Assisted training flexible [AsA flex]

 • Learning and exchange opportunities with other trainees,

-• [subject-theoretical] support and remedial teaching
+• [Theoretical] support and remedial instruction

 Services for businesses:

-• Support in everyday business and training
+• Support in everyday business and training life

 • Target group-oriented training methods

-• Coordination of the various learning locations
+• Coordination of the different learning locations

 How long does AsA [flex] take?